 In the past few years, I’ve had issues with sciatica as I didn’t take breaks from working on the computer.
 Not good!
 I was unable to do more as I could barely walk at times.

-Then, I had to go to physical therapy which took time away from working more.
+Then, I had to go to physical therapy which took time away from work.
 Not only that, but it cost a bit of money too.